-The O/S (System 6 – 7.5) was beautiful, the hardware looked great, however – it was a bastard to manage, in day to day use flimsy as shit and just didn’t do anything that was remotely useful (e.g. no TCP/IP, true multitasking, expansion bus that just didn’t hold the cards in properly!).
+The O/S (System 6 – 7.5) was beautiful, the hardware looked great, however – it was a bastard to manage, in day to day was flimsy as shit and just didn’t do anything that was remotely useful (e.g. no TCP/IP, true multitasking and a expansion bus that just didn’t hold the cards in properly!).

 13-inch MacBook Air – Gold

 The 2018 MacBook Air as standard is available in with a base memory configuration of 8GB of RAM and a primary SSD of 128GB, however I decided to purchase a custom specification based upon what I had read in reviews which matched my own personal needs:

 - 1.6GHz dual‑core 8th‑generation Intel Core i5 processor, Turbo Boost up to 3.6GHz

 - 256GB SSD storage

 - Backlit Keyboard – British